 Guard #8 (eight) = 1 inch

-A notch/arch is the space or area between the ears and hairline.
+A notch/arch is one of the barbershop terms used to describe a space or area between the ears and hairline.
 Men with smaller ears should ask for a “high” notch for the illusion of bigger ears; otherwise, choose a “natural.”

 A.k.a. neckline, or the back of your neck.
 As far as preference (and barbershop terms) go, you may ask for either of three styles for your nape:

 Blocked necklines have a straight line across your nape (and yes, some corners).
 Recommended for guys with thinner necks and want to make them appear wider.
 Not as natural-looking and needs more frequent touch-ups.

 Tapered necklines, as the name suggests, blend into your neck’s skin naturally and gradually.
 They look neater, fade better into your natural growth pattern and require less upkeep.